frictionlessdata/datapackage-v2-draft/content/docs/specifications/table-dialect.md

 #### `quoteChar`

-A Table Dialect descriptor `MAY` have the `quoteChar` property that `MUST` be a string of one character length with default value `"` (double quote).
+A `delimited` Table Dialect descriptor `MAY` have the `quoteChar` property that `MUST` be a string of one character length with default value `"` (double quote).
 This property specifies a character to use for quoting in case the `delimiter` needs to be used inside a data cell.

 For example, this data file: